adrienjoly/adrienjoly.github.io/pro/index.md

 - **Teacher** in several schools, including EEMI, ESGI and Web School Factory; (in Paris)
 - and I have **developed** and maintained many products as a contractor and entrepreneur – mostly open-source.

-In terms of stack, I've been developing software with Node.js (mostly) since 2012, but I'm eager to learn new technologies and adapt to different environments.
+In terms of technical stack and skills:

+- I've been developing software with Node.js (mostly) since 2012, but I'm used to learn new technologies and to adapt to different environments and constraints.
+- I know how to setup, develop and maintain a Web application across the stack: back-end & front-end development, automated testing, debugging, continuous integration, deployment, monitoring and other operations in production.

 ### Values